Landowner tools

 Is your small site grey belt?

 Six guided questions for landowners with small Green Belt parcels (typically 1-20 homes).
-The checker applies the NPPF (December 2024) grey belt definition and tells you whether the site looks worth assessing properly.
+The checker applies the grey belt definition in the National Planning Policy Framework (2026) and tells you whether the site looks worth assessing properly.
 It is not a planning decision — but it stops you wasting time chasing a category that does not fit.

 Current judgement